gustavoaraujoleite/gustavoaraujoleite/README.md

 **Talking about Personal Stuffs:**

-- 🔭 Frontend Software Developer working for Global System at Mackenzie.
+- 🔭 Software Developer working for  Instituto Presbiteriano Mackenzie.
-- 🌱 I’m currently learning Angular, AWS & Java.
+- 🌱 I’m currently learning Software Architecturem, DevOps and Golang.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything.✌
 - 📫 How to reach me: Linkedin or Instagram attached above